ivaturia/Customer-API-Sample/README.md

 How to use this code?

-Open the folder "CustomerApi" in Anypoint Studio by importing the project from file system option.
+Download and  open the folder "CustomerApi" in Anypoint Studio by importing the project from file system option.

 Run the project and it will be exposed on port 8081